 Students who have specialized interests that cannot be well met in the FCS practicum may apply for an externship during their third or fourth year.
 In order to be eligible for external practica, students must be in good standing in terms of milestones, courses, and professional/ethical conduct.
 Students who are interested in applying for externship must complete the following application at least two weeks before the first externship application deadline: http://depaul.qualtrics.com/jfe/form/SV_0vQRTbbUtjLdmS1.
 This form requires students to upload their CV and cover letter before it can be submitted.
-Students must receive approval from the DCT to apply for an externship while they are completing other program requirements.
+Students must receive approval from the DCT to apply for an externship.
+In addition, students in their fifth year and beyond who are not on internship might elect to do an additional externship while they are completing other program requirements.
 Externships that meet program requirements (as one of three required years of practicum) and those that are elective (those in the fifth year and beyond) are discussed here.
 International students should check the conditions of their visa to be certain that they can meet the conditions of externship sites (e.g., in terms of number of hours, etc.).

 The Chicagoland area has many organized clinical practicum experiences that are available to serve as an externship.
-A listing of the most widely used sites is available on the Graduate Study in Psychology D2L page under "clinical program" and "practicum and externships).
-Additionally, the DCT and other clinical faculty are glad to talk with specific students about their particular training interests and what sites might be most appropriate.
+A listing of the most widely used sites is available on the "Practicum Channel" on the Teams site).
+Additionally, the DCT and other clinical faculty and students are glad to talk with specific students about their particular training interests and what sites might be most appropriate.
 Students who wish to apply to practicum that are not currently "approved" by the program, must submit an application form requesting that the DCT and/or practicum instructors evaluate the quality of the training site to ensure that it complies with both APA standards and IL licensure laws.
 Students who are not on track to complete their master's thesis by the end of the second year are strongly discouraged from completing an externship in their third year.
 It is the student's responsibility to contact sites to determine the application requirements (these vary greatly across sites), specific training opportunities available, time commitments, etc. The typical externship requires approximately 20 hours/week for 9-12 months.
 As graduate courses are primarily offered on Tuesdays and Thursdays, outside practica schedules need to be arranged accordingly.
-Course schedules will not be re-arranged to meet the demands of student's externship sites.
+Course schedules will not be rearranged to meet the demands of student's externship sites.
 Below is a rough chronology of events and responsibilities for a student seeking an outside practicum (externship).